UnicornGlobal/strong-lumen/README.md

 A good Content Security Policy helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.

 Content Security Policy (CSP) requires careful tuning and precise definition of the policy.
-If enabled, CSP has significant impact on the way browser renders pages (e.g., inline JavaScript disabled by default and must be explicitly allowed in policy).
+If enabled, CSP has significant impact on the way the browser renders pages (e.g., inline JavaScript disabled by default and must be explicitly allowed in policy).
 CSP prevents a wide range of attacks, including Cross-site scripting and other cross-site injections.

 ```
 Content-Security-Policy: default-src 'none', connect-src 'self', 'upgrade-insecure-requests';